WELCOME TO THE AIKIDO CENTER OF ATLANTA

 May 05, 2020

-We have Adults Aikido Classes over Zoom Tuesdays and Thursdays from 6:30pm-8:00pm Est.
+We have Online Adults Aikido Classes over Zoom Tuesdays and Thursdays from 6:30pm-8:00pm Est.

-Tuesday is our Aikido Online Weapons class and Thursday is Aikido Fundamentals without the partner practice.
-You may try a free class for either of these.
+Tuesday is our Online Aikido Weapons class and Thursday is Aikido Fundamentals without the partner practice.
+Free trial class and drop in offered for Thursday night class.

 KENNEDY SENSEI'S OUTDOOR ADVANCED WEAPONS CLASS